 I have received a copy of the Humboldt County Association of Governments' HCAOG Personnel Policy & Procedures.
-I understand that it contains important information on Agency policies, as well as, my rights and responsibilities as an employee.
-I understand and agree that it is my responsibility to familiarize myself with, and abide by these policies.
+I understand that it contains important information on Agency policies, as well as my rights and responsibilities as an employee.
+I understand and agree that it is my responsibility to familiarize myself with and abide by these policies.

 I have read and understand the Polices.
 I understand that I am governed by its contents.
-I understand that HCAOG retains its discretion to make all decisions concerning my employment (including, e.g., decisions regarding promotions, demotions, transfers, job responsibilities, increases or reductions in pay, bonuses or other compensation, or any other managerial decision).
+I understand that HCAOG retains its discretion to make all decisions, as allowed by applicable employment laws, concerning my employment (including, e.g., decisions regarding promotions, demotions, transfers, job responsibilities, increases or reductions in pay, bonuses or other compensation, or any other managerial decision).